SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 The lists of errata are ~hidden~ located in a separate document, the "Errata and datasheet clarification" sheet for the part now, instead of being in the datasheet proper like it was on classic AVRs.
 You know, just to make it easier for the users, so we don't have to skip over a few pages of highly relevant information on errata if we have one of the non-existent versions that doesn't have all these problems.
 Nope, they're *totally* not trying to hush up the bugs until you've made the buying decision and gotten too deep in the design process to switch MCUs to a competitors' one or anything, no siree - it's just to make things easier you you, the users!
 The specific errata relevant to a given part vary depending on the specific part and and silicon revision.
 The silicon revision can be read from the `SYSCFG.REVID` register (0 = A, 1 = B, etc).
 It is also marked on the chip - though my understanding is that us mere mortals are not trusted with the secret of how to do so, and must have Microchip folks help with that.

 Note that Rev. C of the 32k 1-series parts has been released and fixes a substantial amount of errata.
 It fixes some of the RTC stuff, it fixes the D-latch and the fact that you had to enable pin output to use the link output source on a downstream LUT as well as assorted other issues.
 Hopefully we will see these changes brought to other parts in the tinyAVR 0/1-series in the future.
-Two years after the preceeding sentence was written, there has been no such fix made available through a die rev on any other parts.
+Two years after the preceding sentence was written, there has been no such fix made available through a die rev on any other parts.
 The correlation in time of the Automotive version shipping, and this silicon revision being made, suggests that one or more major automotive customers refused to buy these parts until certain errata were corrected.
 One imagines a tense moment in the negotiations.

 ```c
 Serial.print("Silicon revision is: ");